There It Is (film)

 There It Is is a 1928 silent black-and-white comedy short directed by Harold L. Muller and starring Charles R. Bowers.

 Plot summary

 The plot centers on Charley MacNeesha, a Scotland Yard detective who carries a stop motion-animated bug assistant called MacGregor in a matchbox.
 The pair travel to New York City to investigate the "Fuzz-Faced Phantom", who causes full-grown chickens to hatch from eggs, pots to float across rooms, and pants to dance of their own volition.

+Honors

-In 2004, the film was named to the National Film Registry by the Librarian of Congress for its "cultural, aesthetic, or historical significance".
+In 2004, the film was selected for preservation in the National Film Registry by the Librarian of Congress for its "cultural, aesthetic, or historical significance".